Sie sehen die Flagge von Österreich

 1. Setting up an SQL backup

-Alternatively, you can find the SQL Server in Windows Explorer under the following path:
+Alternatively, you can also find the program in Windows Explorer under the following path:

-Replace “20xx” with the respective SQL version in use.
+Replace “xx” with the respective SQL version in use.

 PLEASE NOTE!